 Conclusion

 I am so thrilled by this new chapter of my career arch.
-Within this gig, I will contribute to building experiences that could impact millions of people lives.
-Does this sound like the main reason why designers wake-up every morning?
+Within this gig, I will contribute to building experiences that could impact millions of people’s lives.
+Does this sound like the main reason why designers wake up every morning?
 It does very much, and that’s why I look at this new chapter of my career arc with a generous amount of optimism.
-The pandemic teaches how much the business needs design-driven thinking because of the pace of the human life evolution on this planet.
+The pandemic teaches how much business needs design-driven thinking because of the pace of human life evolution on this planet.